sngo1/laughing-potato/README.md

 # DSi
 # Solar System
   Welcome to your very own solar system!
 This is a solar system simulation, where you will be able to add and remove asteroids, planets, and stars.
-Watch your planets crash into one another and move according to the laws of physics(to the best of our ability)!
-When you are finished, you can view your stats.
 We hope you enjoy a peek into an alternate universe...

 # Instructions: